Lindenwood hosts Swope and Southern Indiana

 Saint Charles, Missouri; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Southern Indiana faces the Lindenwood Lions after Isaiah Swope scored 21 points in Southern Indiana's 80-66 win over the UT Martin Skyhawks.
+BOTTOM LINE: Southern Indiana visits the Lindenwood Lions after Isaiah Swope scored 21 points in Southern Indiana's 80-66 victory against the UT Martin Skyhawks.

-The Lions have gone 5-1 at home.
-Lindenwood gives up 71.1 points to opponents and has been outscored by 2.8 points per game.
+The Lions are 5-1 on their home court.
+Lindenwood ranks third in the OVC with 24.8 defensive rebounds per game led by Chris Childs averaging 3.9.

-The Screaming Eagles are 3-3 against conference opponents.
-Southern Indiana has a 5-6 record against opponents above .500.
+The Screaming Eagles are 3-3 against OVC opponents.
+Southern Indiana is fourth in the OVC with 24.7 defensive rebounds per game led by Jacob Polakovich averaging 7.1.

 The matchup Thursday is the first meeting of the season between the two teams in conference play.